binary-com/deriv-api-docs/docs/core-concepts/api-calls-anatomy/index.md

 Every `request` has a `method name` field which gets usually a `number` or `1` as value.

 :::caution
-API Call Method Name is always required. this field determines the data you get from server.
+API Call Method Name is always required. this field determines the data you'll get from our websocket server.
 :::

 ### Required Fields